What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 Full details of when SSP is payable, in all the various circumstances, is here, in an explanatory table from lawyer’s Lewis Silkin.

-2. Chancellor Rishi Sunak joined Boris Johnson at his daily Downing Street press conference on 17th March to explain a package to keep small businesses afloat.
+2. Chancellor Rishi Sunak at a Downing Street press conference on 17th March explained a package to keep small businesses afloat.
 The announcements included:

 - Every business in the retail, leisure and hospitality sector would have a year-long holiday from paying business rates, with smaller companies also eligible for a cash grant of up to £25,000.